Registration with Accessibility Services

 If you do not register with Accessibility Services, you will not be able to receive formal accommodations.
 It is recommended that you register with Accessibility Services once you have accepted your program offer to have access to your accommodations.
 If you find that your accommodations are not necessary or need to be adjusted once school begins, you can discuss changes with Accessibility Services.

-Please reach out to your Accessibility Advisor on your campus to book appointment.
+Please reach out to your Accessibility Advisor on your campus to book an appointment.

 Haileybury Campus